ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="1443" height="845" alt="image" src="https://github.com/user-attachments/assets/17ce5195-a2bc-47ce-863b-2ba02098bdea" />

 So in other words, you can draw fences only as hollow shapes empty inside, or you gonna get visual bug you see at bottom row.
-Last column should help you visualise what i did.
+Last column should help you visualize what i did.

-Also there is no way at this moment to give each tile different Zorder so all tiles of each tilemap object will have its Z order.
+Also there is no way at this moment to give each tile different Z order so all tiles of each tilemap object will have its Z order.

 Then there comes animated tiles.
 Which are possible, but not in this extension since it aims for having multiple tilesets.
 And adding additional tiles with animations would generate ultra huge atlas image.